sodadata/docs/soda-library/run-a-scan.md

 **Problem:** In a Windows environment, you see an error that reads `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (ssl_c:997)`.

-**Short-term solution:** Use `pip install pip-system-certs` to temporarily resolve the issue.
+**Solution:** Use `pip install pip-system-certs` to potentially resolve the issue.
 This install works to resolve the issue only on Windows machines where the Ops team installs all the certificates needed through Group Policy Objects, or similar.
-However, the fix is short-term because when you try to run this in a pipeline on another machine, the error will reappear.

-**Short-term solution:** Contact your Operations or System Admin team to obtain the proxy certificate.

   </div>
   <div class="panel" id="three-panel" markdown="1">